®

 Tire repair

 Japanese OEMs train their dealers to never repair street bike tires.
 However, this is somewhat disengenuous, because the fact is, all of the Big Four owner's manuals formally permit streetbike tire repair with two qualifications.
 First, only a Uniseal brand (a combined patch and plug in one piece) plug is acceptable by all the OEMs, and for good reason.
-Sure, there are a half dozen alternate repair methods, but the Uniseal really is the optimum tubeless tire repair.
+Sure, there are seemingly a dozen alternate repair methods, but the Uniseal really is the optimum tubeless tire repair.
 The second little-known fact concerning tire repair is that according to the OEMs, even using the Uniseal, the repaired tire should be considered afterward to have degraded from whatever speed rating it had originally to the lowest markable rating, 80mph.
-This too is in the owner's manuals.
-Additionally, in this context it is interesting to note that all technician training schools, including OEM, teach that installing an inner tube inside a tubeless tire is bad practice because it is unsafe.
+This too is in the OEM owner's manuals.
+Additionally, in this context it is interesting to note that all mechanics training schools, including OEM, teach that installing an inner tube inside a tubeless tire is bad practice because it is unsafe.
 The interior of a tubess tire has reinforcement ribs that are absent in tube type tires.
 These ribs have been proven to abrade the unwisely-installed inner tube and lead to its failure.
+See, already we're off to obscure facts, and we have just got started!

 The term "OEM"

 Incidentally, the word "OEM", standing as it does for "original equipment manufacturer", means something completely different in the auto and bike worlds.
+Not many are aware or this, but it is just one of numerous differences.
 In the automotive trade it means the same as "vendor", i.e., the hundreds of suppliers of parts that go into making the car.
-However, while powersports manufacturers also obviously work with many parts suppliers in building their vehicles, with the possible exception of the Harley-Davidson product, the term "OEM" is not applied to those companies.
-In Big Four powersports, "OEM" refers to the vehicle manufacturer, not the vendor that supplied many of the vehicle's parts.
+However, while powersports manufacturers also obviously work with many parts suppliers in building their vehicles, the term "OEM" is not applied to those companies.
+In powersports, "OEM" refers to the vehicle manufacturer, not the vendor that supplied many of the vehicle's parts.

-Those familiar with car and truck repair are astounded by the difference.
+The aftermarket is another area where there is a distinct difference.
+Those familiar with car and truck repair are astounded by the difference, and may not even believe it.
 Unlike in the car world where original and aftermarket are often equal, often even the same exact parts, this is not at all the case in powersports.
 Very few alternatives to factory parts exist, and almost all of the few that do are such poor quality as to be unusable by any conscientious professional mechanic.
 Engine gaskets and seals, fork seals, and carburetor rebuild parts are perfect examples.
 What's even worse, ninety percent of independent shops unwittingly rely on this junk and do substandard work as a result.
+It's important to realize this distinction between factory replacement parts controlled by the manufacturer, and the non-factory replacement parts not associated with the manufacturer.
+In powersports it means everything, it is not a small matter.

 Parts stocking

-Speaking of parts, many riders are unaware that tax rules and other changes in business practice have dramatically changed how shops stock service parts.
+Speaking of parts, many riders are unaware that tax rules and other changes in business practice (many of them promoted by the OEMs themselves) have dramatically changed how dealerships stock service parts.
 Basically, they don't.
 But some shops take this to extremes.
 I once managed the service dept. of a historic big name Honda dealership that never stocked anything.
 I couldn't even take in a flat tire without checking first that we had the inner tube to repair it, or a tuneup without checking to see did we have the spark plugs.
 Good shops take steps to deal with this, but this scenario is the default mode for most and has been for a more than fifty years.

 Voluntary speed limiting